ktunkiewicz/webpack-extract-translation-keys-regex/README.md

 # Webpack Extract Translation Keys Plugin (Regex version)

-> This plugin was inspired by [webpack-extract-translation-keys](https://github.com/grassator/webpack-extract-translation-keys).
+> This plugin is based on [webpack-extract-translation-keys](https://github.com/grassator/webpack-extract-translation-keys).
 It works in a completely different way, but it shares the concept and some of the source code, so I leave the original copyright info in files.

 Webpack provides an official plugin for managing translation using [i18n-webpack-plugin](https://github.com/webpack/i18n-webpack-plugin), but in only allows for build-time translations by replacing strings in the source code.